PaduraruTiberiu97/readit-migration-to-azure/README.md

-# Readit – .NET App Migration to Azure (Completed)
+# Readit – .NET App Migration to Azure

 This repository documents a **completed end‑to‑end migration** of a sample .NET application suite (“Readit”) to **Microsoft Azure**.
 The solution includes web apps, a shopping cart on AKS, a Weather API on Linux, serverless order processing, observability, security with Key Vault & Managed Identity, and a basic DR setup.